NS-Sheam/chefs-universe-client/README.md

 - If user is not log in view recipe button redirect the user to login page.
 - I make email and password authentication, google authentication, github authentication.
 - If user is logged in in header section the user photo will shown and hover in the photo the user name is shown.
+- I add a spinner in private route.
 ## Thats for all.
 Thank you.
 ---
 ## Here is my live site link- https://chef-recipe-hunting-client.web.app